mehlda/EmbeddedLinux/hw01/README.md

 I have completed all 7 items.

+See this page for ncurses install instructions: http://elinux.org/Install_ncurses

 My Etch-a-Sketch program uses the ncurses library.
 It can be compiled using the supplied makefile assuming that ncurses and gcc have been installed